BertusV/BertusV/README.md

 ### Hi there 👋

+Welcome to my GitHub page.

+- 🔭 I’m currently working on Azure infrastructure mostly.
+- 🌱 I’m currently learning more about Bicep and PS Rule.

 <!--
 **BertusV/BertusV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.